When her ex shows up dead and decomposing, mortician Enid must face her past or rewrite it.

 He would gladly discuss the arsenal in the basement, the strange paste covering his bedroom walls, or his intriguing disdain for the prodigal father.
 What was not up for examination was his

 wandering hands and the miracles they accomplished.

 “You will not do that again,” she commanded.

 About the Author:

 Toronto born author A.B.
 Funkhauser is a funeral director, classic car nut and wildlife enthusiast living in Ontario, Canada.
-Like most funeral directors, she is governed by a strong sense of altruism fueled by the belief that life chooses us, not we it.
+Like most funeral directors, she is governed by a strong sense of altruism fueled by the belief that life chooses us.

-Her debut novel Heuer Lost And Found, released in April 2015, examines the day to day workings of a funeral home and the people who staff it.
-Winner of the Preditors & Editors Reader’s Poll for Best Horror 2015, and the New Apple EBook Award 2016 for Horror, Heuer Lost And Found is the first installment in Funkhauser’s Unapologetic Lives series.
-Her sophomore effort, Scooter Nation, released March 11, 2016 through Solstice Publishing.
+Her debut novel Heuer Lost and Found, examines the day to day workings of a funeral home and the people who staff it.
+Winner of the Preditors & Editors Reader’s Poll for Best Horror 2015, and the New Apple EBook Award 2016 for Horror, Heuer Lost and Found is the first installment in Funkhauser’s Unapologetic Lives series.
+Her sophomore effort, Scooter Nation, re-released as a Second Edition May 9, 2019 through Out of My Head Publishing.
 Winner of the New Apple Ebook Award 2016 for Humor, and Winner Best Humor Summer Indie Book Awards 2016, Scooter picks up where Heuer left off, this time with the lens on the funeral home as it falls into the hands of a woeful sybarite.